danielroe/roe.dev/src/content/index.md

 continues to contribute to the developer community in the North East.

-He was identified as One to Watch by FreshMinds, has delivered a TEDx talk on the importance of clear communication, was a founding member of Durham Young Professionals and mentors students in the Future Business Magnates programme.
+He was identified as One to Watch by FreshMinds, has delivered a TEDx talk on the importance of clear communication, was a founding member of Durham Young Professionals and has mentored students in the Future Business Magnates programme.

 He has been recognised as a [Microsoft MVP](https://mvp.microsoft.com/) and a [Google GDE](https://developers.google.com/community/experts/).